Travel to Chajnantor — APEX and ALMA

 Arriving by car

 There are several car rental companies available at the airport, including Alamo, Budget, Econorent or Hertz.
 The average daily cost of a car in Calama rises to CLP 65 000 (about EUR 100) and it takes about two and a half hours to drive to OSF from the airport.
-Very important: Please note that you must request a car without "GPS safety system", otherwise the engine will be automatically blocked as you approach the border to Bolivia on the way up to Chajnantor.
-Also please note that, for authorized visitors to the ALMA site, a 4WD pick-up vehicle (called "truck") with anti roll bar inside the cabin is compulsory.
+Important: Only certified ALMA drivers are allowed to drive to the ALMA Array Operations Site (AOS), on Chajnantor.

 To drive from a different city, take the Panamerican Highway as far as the turn for route 25 to Calama.
 Pass the El Loa Airport, and take route 23 to San Pedro de Atacama.
 After San Pedro take the route to Toconao until you reach the ALMA/APEX main gate (before Toconao).
 It takes about four hours to reach APEX from the Panamerican Highway.
 Please be aware that the road from the ALMA/APEX main gate is private.
-Note that no public visits are allowed due to safety precautions.
+Only authorised visits are allowed to enter.

 Facilities at Chajnantor